 In May 2015, the Company entered into a \$4.0 million promissory note with an individual who is a member of one of the Company's unconsolidated joint ventures.
 The proceeds of the promissory note are being utilized to develop and operate a Cambria hotel & suites.
 The promissory note matures on April 30, 2018 and bears interest at variable rates, and is payable monthly.
-At December 31, 2015, the outstanding balance of the promissory note totaled \$3.0 million.
+At December 31, 2016, the outstanding balance of the promissory note totaled \$3.0 million.

-In August 2015, the Company entered into a promissory note with a development company which is a member of one of the Company's unconsolidated joint ventures.
-The Company has advanced \$23.8 million to purchase and provide required property improvements to a Cambria hotel & suites.
-The Company may provide up to an additional \$0.6 million, if necessary, for additional property improvements.
-The promissory note matures on September 6, 2023, bears interest at variable rates, and is payable monthly.
+In August 2015, the Company entered into a \$24.4 million promissory note with a development company which is a member of one of the Company's unconsolidated joint ventures.
+In October 2016, the Company increased the loan and funded an additional \$1.0 million.
+The Company has advanced a total of \$25.4 million as of December 31, 2016.
+The promissory note matures on September 3, 2023, bears interest at variable rates, and is payable monthly.